 The intention of this article is not to provide an exhaustive list of KPIs for every website type.
 Instead, its purpose is to bring you closer to identifying, measuring, analyzing, and tweaking the metrics that matter most for your site.

-So feel free to mix and match the Key Performance Indicators below and add your own where needed.
+So feel free to mix and match the Key Performance Indicators metrics below and add your own where needed.

 And with that said, let’s get started.

-Website KPIs for a blog
+Website KPI Examples for a blog

 Blogs come in many different forms.